NikKowPHP/social-brain/a.md

 SCARF is an acronym for the five key domains of social experience that your brain's security guard (the amygdala) is constantly monitoring.
 When these domains are threatened, the brain triggers a primary threat response.
 When they are rewarded, the brain enters a state of trust and collaboration.

 1.  **Status:** Our sense of importance and ranking relative to others.
-2.  **Certainty:** Our ability to predict the future and understand what's going on.
+2.  **Certainty:** Our ability to predict the future and understand what's on.
 3.  **Autonomy:** Our sense of control over events; our ability to make choices.
 4.  **Relatedness:** Our feeling of safety with others; the distinction between "friend" and "foe."
 5.  **Fairness:** Our perception of a fair and equitable exchange.